What is the MLAT and do I need to take it?

 This is only for students applying to study Russian or a course with Beginner's Russian or Polish.
 This section takes 30 minutes and is designed to test your ability for taking up a new language.

+This involves the consideration of an imaginary language (a new one is invented for the test each year) and invites candidates to map and apply patterns and rules which govern that language.
 Students will be given some information about the imaginary language, as well as rules, examples and translations.
 They will then be given a series of increasingly challenging translation exercises, back and forth into English.
+This is a kind of ‘code breaking’.

 Tutors will interested to see how students respond to an unfamiliar vocabulary and grammar, their ability to spot patterns, and whether they can deduce and apply rules they have learned.